The rotation number for almost periodic potentials with jump discontinuities and $\delta$-interactions: Rotation Number

 \subsection{Continuity}

 The continuity of rotation numbers with respect to the spectral parameter $E$ is crucial in the proof of the gap labeling theorem.
 We state this result as follows.
 But the spectrum will be discussed in a future publication.
+It is worth mentioning that the gap labelling theorem can be established via the Schwartzman homomorphism for operators in $\ell^2(\Z)$; see \cite{DF23}.

 \begin{theorem} \lb{rho-con} Let $\ce{^{V}_{\Gamma}}q \in PC_{\delta,m,M,ap}(\R)$ be fixed.
 Then $\rho(E)$ is continuous with respect to $E \in \R$. \end{theorem}

 \Proof It suffices to show that for each sequence $E_i \to E_0 \in \R$, we have \be \lb{conrho1} \rho(E_i) \to \rho(E_0) \qq \mbox{as~} i \to +\oo. \ee For each $i \in \N_0$, consider the equation